Orbit Logo

 Orbit Logo 2017

 When Orbit merged with Mars Inc., the brand’s visual identity changed significantly.
-The brand name’s letters were updated to a deep blue, reflecting Mars Inc.’s logo, known for its involvement in the sweet products and food industry.
+The brand name’s letters were updated to a deep blue, reflecting Mars Inc.’s logo, which is known for its involvement in the sweet-food industry.

-The letters now have a white outline and added sparkle, designed to evoke the appearance of clean, healthy tooth enamel.
-This detail highlights Orbit Gum’s benefit of promoting oral health and underlines its dedication to its consumers’ dental care.
+The letters now have a white outline and added sparkle, designed to resemble clean, healthy tooth enamel.
+This detail highlights Orbit Gum’s benefit to oral health and underscores its dedication to consumers’ dental care.

 The logo continues to feature the theme of day and night, representing continuous protection and care for oral health at all times.
 This element emphasizes the brand’s commitment to providing high-quality oral care products.